 What are the best investments for the TFSA?

 ETFs are one of the more reliable investment tools for a TFSA.
-Specifically, established companies that are spread out across market sectors in order to be diversified and somewhat insulated from market fluctuations.
+Since they reflect established companies spread out across market sectors, they are a solid diversified option that’s great for new investors.

 Does a TFSA count as collateral for a loan?

 In short, yes!
-Any contribution you put into your TFSA is considered an asset.
+TFSA contributions are classified as assets.
 Therefore, if you are looking to secure a loan, make sure you mention the balance of your TFSA account(s) as a part of your overall net assets.

 What happens to a TFSA if the account holder dies?